is an award-winning journalist, syndicated columnist and author of the New York Times

 , among many other publications.

 Naomi is a member of the board of directors for 350.org, a global grassroots movement to solve the climate crisis.
 She is a Puffin Foundation Writing Fellow at The Nation Institute and a former Miliband Fellow at the London School of Economics.
 In 2004, her reporting from Iraq for Harper’s won the James Aronson Award for Social Justice Journalism.
-In 2014 she received the International Studies Association’s IPE Outstanding Activist-Scholar award.
+In 2014 she received the International Studies Association’s IPE Outstanding Activist-Scholar award, and in 2015 she received The Izzy Award honouring outstanding achievement in independent journalism and media.
 She holds an honorary Doctor of Civil Laws from the University of King’s College, Nova Scotia.